 In order for goals to be achievable, they must be specific.
-So, to take the example of the coaching client who wants to look like a supermodel ASAP, try and get specifics about what she likes about the particular supermodel’s body: does she like the fact that the model has rock-hard abs?
-Or does she admire the model’s super-sculpted shoulders.
+So, to take the example of the coaching client who wants to look like a supermodel ASAP, try and get specifics about what she or he likes about the particular supermodel’s body.
+Do they like the fact that the model has rock-hard abs?
+Or do they admire the model’s super-sculpted shoulders?
 Once you know this, you’ll be better able to advise your client if her timeframe is realistic.

 If you’re goals aren’t measurable you’re wasting your time